-After you determine what account the original entries were posted to, you can complete a Payroll Liability Adjustment by following these steps:
+After you determine the account where the original entries were posted, you can complete a Payroll Liability Adjustment by following these steps:

-- 1. From the menu bar, select Employees, Payroll Taxes and Liabilities, Adjust Payroll Liabilities to open the Liability Adjustment dialog box shown in Figure A.37. - 2.
-Enter the Date and Effective Date.
-Both should be dated in the quarter you want to effect the change. - 3.
+- 1. From the menu bar, select Employees, Payroll Taxes and Liabilities, Adjust Payroll Liabilities to open the Liability Adjustment dialog box in Figure A.37. - 2.
+Enter the Date and the Effective Date.
+Both should be dated in the quarter you want to make the change. - 3.
 Select Company for the adjustment.
-You would not select Employee here because the amounts calculated and paid were correct, just the type of transaction used to make the payment is incorrect. - 4.
+Do not select Employee here because the amounts calculated and paid are correct-just the type of transaction used to make the payment is incorrect. - 4.
 Assign a Class if your business tracks different profit centers.

+Figure A.37

+Correct payroll

+liabilities paid

-Figure A.37 Correct payroll liabilities paid incorrectly with a Liability Adjustment.
+incorrectly with a

+Liability Adjustment.

-- 5. Click the Accounts Affected button.
-When determining which option button to select in the Affect Accounts? dialog box, take these suggestions into consideration: - Do Not Affect Accounts-Select whether the original transaction was assigned to the correct payroll liability account on the balance sheet. - Affect Liability and Expense Accounts-Select whether the original transaction was assigned to the expense account that is assigned to the payroll item used. - Select Affect Liability and Expense Accounts-Select whether the original transaction was assigned to any other account other than those stated above.
-You will want to review your financials after making this adjustment and might need to create an adjusting journal entry to correct the balance in the account that was originally used. - 6.
+5. Click the Accounts Affected button.
+When determining which option button to select in the Affect Accounts? dialog box, take these suggestions into consideration:

+- Do Not Affect Accounts-Select this option if the payroll liabilities and expenses are correct on the financial statements and you want to affect only totals in the Payroll Center and totals used in QuickBooks-prepared state and federal payroll forms. - Affect Liability and Expense Accounts-Select this option if the payroll liabilities and expenses are incorrect on the financial statements and you want to affect the financials as well as the Payroll Center totals and the amounts used in QuickBooks-prepared state and federal payroll forms. - 6.
 Click OK. - 7.
-QuickBooks might open another dialog box with the default account that is going to be affected.
+QuickBooks might open another dialog box with the default account that will be affected.
 You can specify the account used on the original tax payment transaction being corrected. - 8.
 Click OK to save the transaction. - 9.
 Review the balances in the affected accounts to make sure the adjusting transactions have been entered correctly.

-You can check this and other details of your client's payroll setup by completing the Run Payroll Checkup as discussed in Chapter 11.
+You can check this and other details of your client's payroll setup by completing Run Payroll Checkup, which Chapter 11 covers.